-A. Policies and Procedures - Schools will activate their Building-level Emergency Response Team and will refer to their Building-level Emergency Response Plan and the Multi-Hazard Response Guide.
-The Multi-Hazard Response Guides are reviewed by the District Level Emergency Response Team to ensure content and consistency throughout the district.
+A. Policies and Procedures - Schools will activate their Building-level Emergency Response Team and will refer to their (confidential) Building-level Emergency Response Plan annexes and the Standard Response Protocol posters.
+The annexes and Standard Response Protocol posters are reviewed by the District Level Emergency Response Team to ensure content and consistency throughout the district.
 These policies and procedures are for responding to implied or direct threats of violence by students, teachers, other school personnel and visitors to the school.
 Threats of violence by students include threats by students against themselves, which may include threats of suicide.
 The following types of procedures are addressed in the confidential Building-level Emergency Response Plans:

 - Contacting appropriate law enforcement agency, if necessary. - Inform the building principal and Superintendent. - The use of staff trained in de-escalation or other strategies to diffuse the situation.
-Informing the building principal of implied or direct threats. - Determine the level of threat with principal and Superintendent/designee. - Monitoring the situation, adjusting the district's response as appropriate to include possible implementation of the safety team. - If the situation warrants, isolate the immediate area and evacuate if appropriate. - If necessary, initiate lockdown procedure and contact appropriate law enforcement agency. - Monitor the situation; adjust the level of response as appropriate; if necessary, initiate early dismissal, sheltering or evacuation procedures. - Communication with parent/legal guardian, and general public, as needed.
+Informing the building principal of implied or direct threats. - Using the Comprehensive School Threat Assessment Guidelines and consulting with the principal when assessing threats. - Monitoring the situation, adjusting the district's response as appropriate to include possible implementation of the safety team. - If the situation warrants, isolate the immediate area and evacuate if appropriate. - If necessary, initiate lockdown procedure and contact appropriate law enforcement agency. - Monitor the situation; adjust the level of response as appropriate; if necessary, initiate early dismissal, sheltering or evacuation procedures. - Communication with parent/legal guardian, and general public, as needed.